-A Chartered Accountant, Helen is a former KPMG Partner and was featured in the inaugural 2010 American Express Enriched List, which highlights people who are “using their skills, talents and dreams to give more out, get more back and realise their potential”.
+In 2014, she was named as one of the Australian Financial Review and Westpac 100 Women of Influence.
+Helen was also featured in the 2010 American Express Enriched List, highlighting people who are “using their skills, talents and dreams to give more out, get more back and realise their potential”.

 Helen holds a Bachelor of Science in European Studies and a Bachelor of Science in Psychology and has recently completed the INSEAD International Directors Program.